Links 386 Pro: Courses

+Development

+Links 386 Pro was developed with a budget of $500,000, which was mostly allocated towards employee salaries, and took nearly three years to make, according to Chris Jones.
+The game was released in the second week of July 1992.

 Reception

 Links 386 Pro was a commercial success, with sales of roughly 400,000 units by July 1994.
 At the time, Bruce Carver of Access Software estimated that its actual ownership number was "at least 1.6 million" thanks to software piracy.

 The graphics were much praised, described as "almost photo-realistic".
 Some players complained that achieving a low scoring round was too easy.
 Computer Gaming World in 1992 stated "the final word in golf—for now, at least—is Links 386 Pro, praising the game's "stunning" Super VGA graphics and "dream come true" gameplay.
 The magazine predicted that "it is quite likely that the only thing to ever beat this game will be yet another version of Links.

 In 1993 Links received a Codie award from the Software Publishers Association for Best Sports Program, and Computer Gaming World awarded it Overall Game of the Year, stating that doing so was "pretty obvious" given how long Links 386 Pro had been at the top of the magazine's Top 100 Games list.
 In 1994, it was reported that "Links 386 Pro easily leads the market for golf games".
 That year, PC Gamer US named Links 386 Pro the 6th best computer game ever.
 The editors called it "one of the most polished and professional games ever produced".
 In 1996, Computer Gaming World declared Links 386 the 26th-best computer game ever released.

 In 2014, PC PowerPlay listed Links 386 Pro among the 100 most influential PC games, saying it was "the perfect way to demonstrate all 40MHz worth of computing power in one’s brand new PC."

 The Age reviewed the Macintosh version, Links Pro, and wrote that "great depth and realism makes it the golf game for serious indoor swingers."
 Links Pro received a score of 4.5 out of 5 from MacUser.
 Links Pro sold 19,699 during 1997 in the United States, and was among that year's best-selling Mac games in the country.